serdimoa/charting/Widget-Methods.md

 1. `callback`: function(result)
   1. `result`: object `{symbol, interval}`

+**Since 1.4 the function returns the result immediately.
+Callback is kept for compatability.**

 Charting Library will call your callback with an object containing chart's symbol and interval.

 ####getVisibleRange(callback)
 1. `callback`: function(range)
   1. `range`: object `{from, to}`. `from` and `to` are Unit timestamps **in the timezone of chart**.

+**Since 1.4 the function returns the result immediately.
+Callback is kept for compatability.**

 The Library will call your callback and pass the current visible time range.
 This method was introduced in version `1.2`.